Reaching the unreached

 - Summer Read & Feed Programs – Weekly reading programs in communities to keep children’s reading skills share and provide a welcomed meal.

-OUR VISION: To become an inner-city resource center with residential and community outreach programs that are focused on finding Christ-centered solutions to homelessness, hunger, trauma, addictions, and lack of education.
+OUR VISION: To become an inner-city resource center brining Christ-centered solutions to homelessness, hunger, trauma, addictions, and unemployment through residential and community outreach programs.

 - North Carolina is now the 10th highest ranking state for food insecurity

 - 1 out of 6 people struggle to find food each month and 1 out of 4 children lack adequate nutrition

 - North Carolina is among the top 10 states for human trafficking with almost 2,700 victims identified in the last 10 years